mjbradvica/ChainStrategy/README.md

 #### Usage

-Simply inject a IChainFactory of type T where T is your request when needed and call the CreateChain method.
+Simply inject a IChainFactory of type T where T is your request when needed.
+The first handler will be returned to you via the Handler property.
 To initiate a chain, pass a request object to the Handle method.

 ```csharp
 public class IMyService